3 Dead, Over 30 Cops Injured: Violence In UP's Sambhal Over Mosque Survey

 The police responded with tear gas to disperse the mob.

-Chaos erupted in Uttar Pradesh's Sambhal this morning as a court-ordered survey of the Mughal-era Jama Masjid led to violent clashes between locals and police, leading to the deaths of three individuals.
+Chaos erupted in Uttar Pradesh's Sambhal this morning as a court-ordered survey of the Mughal-era Jama Masjid led to violent clashes between the locals and the police, leading to the deaths of three individuals.
 The mosque is at the centre of a contentious legal battle over claims that it was built on the site of a Hindu temple.
+The schools in Sambhal and nearby areas have been shut till November 25.

 "Three people identified as Naeem, Bilal and Nauman have been killed.
-Some policemen including the gunner of the superintendent of police have also been injured," Moradabad Divisional Commissioner Aunjaneya Kumar Singh said as quoted by news agency PTI.
+Some policemen including the gunner of the superintendent of police have also been injured," Moradabad Divisional Commissioner Aunjaneya Kumar Singh was quoted as saying by news agency Press Trust of India.

 Advertisement